royerlab/napari-chatgpt/README.md

 BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## API key hygiene:

+Best Practices for Managing Your API Keys:
+- **Host Computer Hygiene:** Ensure that the machine you’re installing napari-chagot/Onega on is secure, free of malware and viruses, and otherwise not compromised.
+Make sure to install antivirus software on Windows.
+- **Security:**  Treat your API key like a password.
+Do not share it with others or expose it in public repositories or forums.
+- **Cost Control:** Set spending limits on your OpenAI account (see [here](https://platform.openai.com/account/limits)).
+- **Regenerate Keys:** If you believe your API key has been compromised, cancel and regenerate it from the OpenAI API dashboard immediately.
+- **Key Storage:** Omega has a built-in 'API Key Vault' that encrypts keys using a password, this is the preferred approach.
+You can also store the key in an environment variable, but that is not encrypted and could compromise the key.

 ## Contributing